jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/subcloud-deployment-with-local-installation-4982449058d5.rst

 Local Install Bundle
 --------------------

-The ‘Local Install Bundle’ consists of the following files stored in the ``/opt/platform-backup/<sw_version>`` release directory on the subcloud server.
+The 'Local Install Bundle' consists of the following files stored in the ``/opt/platform-backup/`` directory on the subcloud server.

 Install Image: (only one permitted)

 .. code-block::

-    bootimage.iso - the image to install locally on the subcloud. bootimage.md5 - a text file containing output of the following command 'md5sum bootimage.iso',
-                    e.g.
-                    fcaacda02ae4fdf1ead71850321ca89e  bootimage.iso

-Container_image sets:
+    ostree_repo /opt/platform-backup

+Container_image sets are available in the ``/opt/platform-backup/<release_id>`` release directory

 .. code-block::